 Square Mesh – Wire cloth having the same mesh count and wire diameter in both the warp and shute directions.

 Testing Sieves – Stainless steel or brass round frames with extremely accurate openings.
 Wire cloth is usually of stainless steel, brass or phosphor-bronze with non standard wire diameters.

 Warp – Wires running lengthwise with the cloth.
 In weaving, warp wires are set first, at the desired spacing, in a procedure called warping the loom.

 Wire Cloth is a woven product.
 The term “weave” refers to the different types of interwoven wrap and shute wire patterns within the mesh.
 There are many different types of weaves.
 To learn more about the varying types and applications, check out our post on the types of woven wire cloth here.

-Newark Wire Cloth was established in 1911, and is a recognized leader in the wire cloth industry.
+Newark Wire Cloth was established in 1911.
+Our experience and professionalism have made us top wire cloth manufacturers in the industry.
 Newark Wire serves a huge range of markets, including aerospace, mining, petroleum production, environmental, pharmaceutical, food production, and many more.
 No matter what kind of wire cloth you need or where you need it, Newark Wire will be able to provide it – either off-the-shelf or as a custom run.
 Call today to see how Newark Wire can help your business.